 - When traveling towards my remote quarterly review location and on the first night or first morning of my stay, I will do a full brain dump of all the things I will want and need to do that week.
 I sometimes use exercises like the ecocycle planning and hot air balloon for the first brain dumps.

-- I will write down the activities on post-its and will prioritise the activities on a large mirror or wall.
+- I will write down the activities on post-its and will prioritize the activities on a large mirror or wall.

 - After that, I will create a simple week planning with my morning routine, what I will do in the morning (usually two activity blocks), lunch, what I will do in the afternoon, dinner and my evening routine.
 I will make sure to add time to eat good food and plenty of exercise.
 E.g. in Bali, I decided on evening runs and dinner after as part of my routine and yoga as part of my morning routine.
 Also, I will add new habits to my routines, e.g. write my daily appreciation journal in the evening.
 I have found these quarterly reviews a great moment to add new habits.